 Logical Data Modeling Participants

-Logical data modeling sessions are typically facilitated and led by a data administrator who has a solid business background.
+Logical data modeling sessions are typically facilitated and led by a data management professional ho has a solid business background.
 If the data administrator does not have a good understanding of the business, a subject matter expert must assist him or her in this task.

 The business representative assigned to the BI project is an active participant during the modeling sessions, as are the data owners.
 Data owners are the business managers who have authority to establish business rules and set business policies for those pieces of data that are originated by their department.
 When data discrepancies are discovered, it is the data owners’ responsibility to sort out the various business views and to approve the legitimate definition and usage of their data.
 This data reconciliation process is – and should be – a business function, not an IT function, although the data administrators, who usually work for IT, facilitate the discovery process.